StrawberryNewport100/Nixos/README.md

 Still learning Nix.

-*to err is human to forgive is divine*
+*to err is human, to forgive is divine*

 nvim config is garbo but works for me so just sub it out for your own